openplanetary/op-data-cafe/README.md

 You will be there to either *learn* or *share* something to some people, or to team up with a group to hack/co-create something.
 Prior to or at the beginning an OP Data Café, you can either propose a:

-1. **`tool`/technique** for solving a particular problem.
+1. **tool or technique** [`solution`] for solving a particular problem.
 Your presentation should be short and encourage open discussions at your table.
-2. **`problem`** you're having in your data analysis workflow, with the hope to find some people who can help you.
+2. **problem** ['problem`] you're having in your data analysis workflow, with the hope to find some people who can help you.
 If not, you can document it as GitHub Issue during the event)
-3. **hands-on `tutorial`** at beginner, intermediate and expert level.
+3. **hands-on tutorial** [`tutorial`] at beginner, intermediate and expert level.
 Any form is accepted and made accessible from this repository.
-4. **`hack`/co-creating activity**
+4. **hack/co-creating activity** [`hack`] aiming to build something useful for the community, or to solve a particular problem.

 [Propose an activity or ask help](https://github.com/openplanetary/op-data-cafe/issues/new) by creating a Github issue. (add the label corresponding to the conference/event you want to submit the topic/activity for, e.g.: `EPSC2018`, `AGU2018`)